ilozano2/spring-cloud-gateway-active-health-check/README.md

 ![Active Health Check Diagram](active-hc-diagram.png)

-TODO - Summarise different ways to add AHC using Spring Cloud Gateway
+This post is divided in two
+1. "Spring features you need" - describing how you can benefit from Spring in order to get Active Health Check
+2. "Registering endpoints for your services" - visiting some approaches for adding one or more endpoints to your routes

+# 1. Spring features you need

-There are a couple of features in Spring Commons that can help you to achieve this goal
+There are three features in Spring that can help you to get Active Health Check

 **Spring Cloud Load Balancer** (SLB) is a client-side load-balancer that allows to balance traffic along different upstream service endpoints.
 It is part of [Spring Cloud project](https://spring.io/projects/spring-cloud) and it is included in the spring-cloud-commons library ([SLB documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#spring-cloud-loadbalancer)).